 Vision - To eliminate ovarian cancer

-The Department of Defense (DoD) Ovarian Cancer Research Program (OCRP) was initiated in FY97 to support high-impact, cutting-edge research that fills unmet needs.
-The OCRP establishes priorities to target the most critical needs along the research development pipeline from basic to translational to clinical research, including clinical trials, and to push the field of ovarian cancer forward through our vision to “Eliminate ovarian cancer”.
-Our current research priorities include:
+The Department of Defense (DOD) Ovarian Cancer Research Program (OCRP) was initiated in FY97 to support high-impact, cutting-edge research that fills unmet needs.
+The OCRP establishes priorities to target the most critical needs along the research development pipeline from basic to translational to clinical research, including clinical trials, and to push the field of ovarian cancer forward to our vision to “eliminate ovarian cancer.”

 September is Ovarian Cancer Awareness month.
 Help raise awareness of the risks, signs, and symptoms of this disease by wearing TEAL!